Milo Yiannopoulos event misses Berkeley deadlines

-A major free-speech forum featuring by Milo Yiannopoulos at the University of California Berkeley appeared to be in trouble after the school said Saturday that student organizers have missed a series of critical deadlines.
+A major free-speech forum featuring by Milo Yiannopoulos at the University of California, Berkeley, appeared to be in trouble after the school said at the weekend that student organizers have missed a series of critical deadlines.

-University spokesman Dan Mogulof said that the student group Berkeley Patriot, which is hosting Free Speech Week from Sept.
+University spokesman Dan Mogulof said that the student group Berkeley Patriot, which is hosting Free Speech Week set for Sept.
 24-27, has failed to complete reservations for 10 events at two indoor venues by submitting payments, final speaker schedules and security request forms required by campus police.

 In addition, some of the 20 advertised speakers have told the university that they “had no intention of participating in these events,” Mr. Mogulof said in an email update.